Azure/bicep-types-az/generated/containerservice/microsoft.containerservice/2023-01-02-preview/types.md

 * **diskEncryptionSetID**: string: This is of the form: '/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Compute/diskEncryptionSets/{encryptionSetName}'
 * **dnsPrefix**: string: This cannot be updated once the Managed Cluster has been created.
 * **enableNamespaceResources**: bool: The default value is false.
 It can be enabled/disabled on creation and updating of the managed cluster.
 See [https://aka.ms/NamespaceARMResource](https://aka.ms/NamespaceARMResource) for more details on Namespace as a ARM Resource.
-* **enablePodSecurityPolicy**: bool: (DEPRECATING) Whether to enable Kubernetes pod security policy (preview).
-This feature is set for removal on October 15th, 2020.
-Learn more at aka.ms/aks/azpodpolicy.
+* **enablePodSecurityPolicy**: bool: (DEPRECATED) Whether to enable Kubernetes pod security policy (preview).
+PodSecurityPolicy was deprecated in Kubernetes v1.21, and removed from Kubernetes in v1.25.
+Learn more at https://aka.ms/k8s/psp and https://aka.ms/aks/psp.
 * **enableRBAC**: bool: Whether to enable Kubernetes Role-Based Access Control.
 * **fqdn**: string (ReadOnly): The FQDN of the master pool.
 * **fqdnSubdomain**: string: This cannot be updated once the Managed Cluster has been created.